Coronavirus and public charge

 - The rule defines a “public charge” as an immigrant who uses public benefits or relies on the government for financial support.
-Though it was scheduled to become effective Oct.
-15, 2019, a legal challenge has stopped the rule from becoming effective until a judgment is made.

 - Individuals can be considered a public charge if they currently use public benefits or are likely to use them in the future.
 The determinations are based on education and income levels, among other factors.

 The new rule expands the public benefits that DHS considers in public charge determinations to include:

 - Medicaid, except for anyone under age 21 and pregnant women

 - Food stamps, also known as the Supplemental Nutrition Assistance Program or SNAP

 - Section 8 housing assistance and certain other forms of subsidized housing

 Other public benefits, including Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI) and Public Assistance for Long-term Care in an institution, will continue to be used in public charge determinations.

 - Individuals seeking to adjust their status to become a lawful permanent resident or green card holder from within the U.S.

 - Individuals within the U.S. who hold a nonimmigrant visa and seek to extend their stay in the same classification or change their status to a different nonimmigrant classification.